 - Row 39: bind (cast) off.

-- Place 3 sts from safety pin onto your needle
+- Place 3 sts from the safety pin onto your needle.

 - Row 16: k2, bind (cast) off 1, k2.